 Synchronous Video Instruction

-Synchronous video instruction is a course taught in real-time by a HCPSS teacher from a “home” school to students at a “remote” school.
-Teachers and students at “home” and “remote” schools utilize web-based and video technologies to interact with each other in real-time.
+Synchronous video instruction is a course taught in real-time by a HCPSS teacher from a “home” school to students at both “home” and “remote” schools.
+Teachers and students utilize web-based and video technologies to interact with each other in real-time.
 Students use personal technology devices (tablet or laptop), or HCPSS-provided devices, to participate in classroom activities.
 Students access and submit assignments through the Canvas learning management system.

 - AP U.S. History